Stable hump-like Hall effect and non-coplanar spin textures in SrRuO$_3$ ultrathin film: acknowledgments

-We performed first-principles DFT calculations with the generalized gradient approximation plus $U$ (GGA+$U$) method using the Vienna {\it ab-initio} simulation package \cite{PRB-1996-Kre,PRB-1999-Kre}.
-The projector augmented wave method\cite{PRB-1994-Blo} was used with pseudopotentials contain 6 valence electrons for O ($2s^{2}2p^{4}$), 12 for Ti ($3s^{2}3p^{6}3d^{2}4s^{2}$), 10 for Sr ($4s^{2}4p^{6}5s^{2}$), and 14 for Ru ($4p^{6}4d^{7}5s^{1}$).
-The Perdew-Becke-Erzenhof parametrization \cite{PRL-1996-Perdew} for the exchange-correlation functional and the rotationally invariant form of the on-site Coulomb interaction\cite{PRB-1995-Lie} were used with $U = 1.4$ and $J=0.4$ eV for the Ru-$d$ orbitals \cite{Rondinelli2008,Kim2014} and $U = 4$ and $J=0.68$ eV for Ti-$d$ orbitals\cite{EPL-2008-Zhong,EPL-2011-Okatov,Science-2011-Jang}.
-Our choice of $U$ and $J$ values correctly reproduced the ferromagnetic metallic ground state of the bulk SRO with magnetization of 1 $\mu_{B}$/Ru aligned in plane consistent with experimental observations\cite{Kanbayasi1978,Bushmeleva2006}.
+First-principles density functional theory (DFT) calculations were performed with the generalized gradient approximation plus $U$ (GGA+$U$) method using the Vienna {\it ab-initio} simulation package (VASP)~\cite{PRB-1996-Kre,PRB-1999-Kre}.
+The projector augmented wave method~\cite{PRB-1994-Blo} was used with pseudopotentials containing 6 valence electrons for O ($2s^{2}2p^{4}$), 12 for Ti ($3s^{2}3p^{6}3d^{2}4s^{2}$), 10 for Sr ($4s^{2}4p^{6}5s^{2}$), and 14 for Ru ($4p^{6}4d^{7}5s^{1}$).
+The Perdew-Becke-Erzenhof parametrization~\cite{PRL-1996-Perdew} for the exchange-correlation functional and the rotationally invariant form of the on-site Coulomb interaction~\cite{PRB-1995-Lie} were used with $U = 1.4$ and $J=0.4$ eV for the Ru-$d$ orbitals~\cite{Rondinelli2008,Kim2014} and $U = 4$ and $J=0.68$~eV for Ti-$d$ orbitals~\cite{EPL-2008-Zhong,EPL-2011-Okatov,Science-2011-Jang}.
+Our choice of $U$ and $J$ values correctly reproduced the ferromagnetic metallic ground state of the bulk SRO with magnetization of 1 $\mu_{B}$/Ru aligned in plane consistent with experimental observations~\cite{Kanbayasi1978,Bushmeleva2006}.
 The parameter also reproduce the ferromagnetic metallic ground state of thin-film geometry of SRO with the magnetic anisotropy favoring the out-of-plane direction.
 We used the energy cutoff of 500 eV and $k$-point sampling on a $8\times 8\times 1$ grid with a $\sqrt{2}\times\sqrt{2}$ in-plane unit cell to include $a^{0}a^{0}c^{-}$ octahedral rotation of SRO/STO heterostructure.
-In order to calculate the magnetic anisotropy of the film, we used (SrTiO$_{3}$)$_{4}$/(SrRuO$_{3}$)$_{4}$-vacuum configuration with experimental atomic positions in which an additional SrO layer was added to have SrO terminated surfaces for both ends and a vacuum of 15 \AA~ was used.
-The magnetic anisotropy was calculated with spin-orbit coupling by comparing the total energy per Ru ion calculated with the magnetic moments fixed along the $c$-axis with that along the $a$-axis.

-\\ B.K. conceived the project.
-B.S. and B.K. conducted the thin film growth, device fabrication, magnetic measurement and data analysis.
-B.S., B.K., H.C. and J.M. performed the electric transport measurement.
-S.P. performed the first-principles calculation, and J.H. contributed to the modeling of magnetic anisotropy effect.
-T.C, H.Z. and S.H.C. performed the surface x-ray scattering measurements using the COBRA technique.
-J.H. led the preparation of the manuscript with contributions from B.S., B.K., S.P., S.H.C., and C.K..
-B.K. and C.K. led the project. \\

-\\ Supplementary information is available in the online version of the paper.
-Correspondence and requests for materials should be addressed to B.S. and C.K.
+The detail of the methods used to calculate the magnetic anisotropy energy and DMI vector is presented in Appendix E.